 Bike & Ped Bridge in South St Paul connects to Dakota Co.
 Trail Systems.

 Airport Easement:

-The trail will cross Airport road and require securing a trail easement with the Metropolitan Airports Commission (MAC) to use land on the east side of the road for the trail.
+The trail will cross Airport road and require securing a trail easement or license agreement with the Metropolitan Airports Commission (MAC) to use land on the east side of the road for the trail.
 Discussions with a MAC representative were favorable for this trail development with the stipulation that it meet all airport security requirements.
+We do not anticipate that acquisition will be required for the trail placement.

+Port Authority

-Port Authority The Saint Paul Port Authority owns multiple land parcels south of the airport and they have approached the St. Paul Parks Department with an offer to use portions of this land for the placement of the trail.
+The Saint Paul Port Authority owns multiple land parcels south of the airport and they have approached the St. Paul Parks Department with an offer to use portions of this land for the placement of the trail.
 The City's use of this land will be accomplished either by easement agreements or land ownership transfer from the Port Authority to the Saint Paul Parks Department.

-South Saint Paul The trail will parallel the existing rail right of way through to the Saint Paul boundary.
+South Saint Paul

+The trail will parallel the existing rail right of way through to the Saint Paul boundary.
 The trail will need to cross several RR tracks as it enters into Kaposia Landing park.
 Because of heavier train traffic on these lines, a bicycle and pedestrian bridge will be needed to provide a safe crossing.
-The construction of this bridge will necessitate easement agreements and collaborative design process with the Chicago & Great Western railroad representatives.
+The construction of this bridge will necessitate easement agreements and collaborative design process with the Chicago & Great Western railroad

-Trail Photo Key 2.
-Stewardship Plan
+2. Stewardship Plan

 Samuel H. Morgan Regional Trail; Operated and maintained by St. Paul Parks and Recreation.

 The City of Saint Paul, the City of South Saint Paul and Dakota County own and maintain the trails at each end of the proposed new trail.
 They will cooperatively manage the regional trail portions that are within their respective jurisdictions.
 Management responsibilities will include operational management, safety, law enforcement and emergency services.
-Trail use will be open to the public year round with no non-residential uses or revenue collection for the use of the trail.
+Trail use will be open to the public year round with no non- residential uses or revenue collection for the use of the trail.
 Should such uses occur in the future, revenues collected will be utilized consistent with the adapted Recreation Open Space Development Guide/Policy plan.
 The completed trail will likely become part of the Multi-state Mississipi River Trail.

-3. Demand Forecast
+3. Demand Forecast \

-Based on the Metropolitan Council Annual Use Estimate of the Metropolitan Regional Park System for 2010, Lilydale and Harriet Island Regional Park received 822,500 visitors and Big Rivers Regional Trail received 124,600 visitors.
-Park use has increased in St. Paul by 5.5% and in Dakota County by 0.3%.
-Data for all metro parks indicates that trail visits in 2010 have increased by 18.3% from 2009.
-The Metropolitan Council Regional Parks and Trails Survey 2010 shows that walking/hiking and biking are rated as the top activities for regional parks and trails.
+Based on the Metropolitan Council Annual Use Estimate of the Metropolitan Regional Park System for 2013, Lilydale and Harriet Island Regional Park received 786,100 visitors and Big Rivers Regional Trail received 132,000 visitors.
+Since 2010, overall park use has increased in St. Paul by 19% and in Dakota County by 10%.
+Data for all metro parks indicates that trail visits in 2013 have increased by 10.1% from 2012.

+The Metropolitan Council Regional Parks and Trails Survey 2013 shows that walking/hiking and biking are rated as the top activities for regional parks and trails.
 The surveys also indicate that trails provide important access to other activities within a park such as swimming and fishing.
 According to MnDOT, the number of individuals using bike trails for transportation is on the rise: "In 2000, more than 10,000 people biked to work in the Twin Cities".
 Minneapolis estimates that; "2.6 percent of commuting trips to work and school in Minneapolis are by bike".